-1. INTRODUCTION
+1. Introduction

-Since the aging population is growing worldwide, brain aging is a universal problem.
-The number of elderly people in Japan is quickly increasing, and the country has the largest percentage of elderly persons in the world.
-According to data obtained in 2012 by a research group from Japan's Ministry of Health, Labor, and Welfare, over 70% of women aged 95 and up had dementia.
-Similarly, more than half of men aged 95 and up suffer from dementia.
-Apart from genetic considerations, brain aging, as well as environmental and lifestyle-related factors, all have a role in dementia.
+Since the aging population is growing worldwide, the prevention of brain aging is a universal problem.
+In Japan, in particular, the number of elderly people is increasing rapidly, with the highest percentage of elderly people in the world.
+According to data collected in 2012 by a research group from the Ministry of Health, Labor and Welfare of Japan, over 70% of women aged 95 years and over suffer from dementia.
+Similarly, over 50% of men aged 95 years and over suffer from dementia.
+Besides genetic factors, dementia is greatly affected by brain aging, environmental factors, and lifestyle-related factors.
 Improving these aspects and mitigating age-related changes are believed to help to delay the onset of dementia.
 With age, various changes, such as arteriosclerosis, climacteric disorder, diabetes, hyperlipidemia, kidney disease, hypertension, obesity, and poor memory, commonly occur.
 However, these age-related changes have reportedly been improved or counteracted in people who followed advice pertaining to exercise and diet [1].
 Ingesting green tea is one such recommendation.
-In fact, the consumption of green tea has been epidemiologically shown to be inversely associated with both male and female heart disease mortality and male cerebrovascular and respiratory mortality [2].
-In addition, there are accumulating reports indicating that the ingestion of green tea is effective in preventing dementia [3-7].
+In fact, green tea consumption has been epidemiologically shown to be inversely associated with both male and female heart disease mortality and male cerebrovascular and respiratory mortality [2].
+In addition, there are accumulating reports that the ingestion of green tea is effective in preventing dementia [3-7].
 In order to elucidate the effect of green tea, studies mainly focusing on the antioxidant effect of epigallocatechin gallate (EGCG) have been conducted in vivo and in vitro [8-11].
-The effects of EGCG are often strong, but the effects of green tea cannot always be explained exclusively by the antioxidant effects of EGCG.
+The effects of EGCG are often strong, but the effects of green tea cannot always be explained by the effects of EGCG alone.
 It is also necessary to investigate the interactions among other green tea components, such as caffeine, theanine, and arginine.
-In addition, the involvement of green tea metabolites must also be studied.
-Detailed studies have been conducted on the metabolites of green tea catechins [12-14], and research on their biological effects has been conducted in recent years [15-21].
-It should be noted that the metabolites produced by the gut microbiota have important effects on human health.
-The most potent green tea catechin is epigallocatechin-3-gallate, which is responsible for a wide range of health benefits including anticancer, antidiabetics, and anti-inflammatory properties.
-However, green tea catechins (GTCs) are very labile under both environmental and gastrointestinal conditions; their chemical stability and bioavailability primarily depend on the processing and formulation conditions [114-116].
+In addition, the involvement of green tea metabolites must be studied too.
+Detailed studies have been conducted on the metabolites of green tea catechins [12-14], and research on their biological effects has been undertaken in recent years [15-21].
+It should be noted that the metabolites produced by the gut microbiota have important effects on our health.